Derivative-Free Optimization via Finite Difference Approximation: An Experimental Study: Stochastic Optimization

 In this section, we introduce an FD method proposed by \cite{Liang2024efficient}, called the Cor-FD method, and apply it into \eqref{eq:GD}.
 The Cor-FD method employs a batch of samples for gradient estimation.

 For simplicity, we consider the $k$-th iteration with $d = 1$.
 When $d > 1$, the same operation can be applied to each coordinate direction.
 Furthermore, assume that $\mu(x)$ is thrice continuously differentiable in a neighborhood of $x_k$, where $x_k$ is the current solution, and the noise at $x_k$ is non-zero, i.e., $\Var[\epsilon(x_k)] > 0$.
-Using the CFD method with $n_k$ sample pairs to estimate $\mu'(x_k)$, where $n_k$ denotes the batch size at $k$-th iteration and each sample pair involves two function evaluations, it can be shown that the optimal perturbation to minimize the mean square error (MSE) of the estimator is $c_k = 9\Var[\epsilon(x_k)] /(\mu^{(3)}(x_k))^2 /n_k$, where $\mu^{(3)}(x_k)$ is the third derivative \citep{Fox1989Replication, Zazanis1993Convergence}.
-Note that this constant depends on the unknown constants $\Var[\epsilon(x_k)]$ and $\mu^{(3)}(x_k)$, which could be more difficult to estimate than $\mu'(x_k)$.
+Using the CFD method with $n_k$ sample pairs to estimate $\mu'(x_k)$, where $n_k$ denotes the batch size at $k$-th iteration and each sample pair involves two function evaluations, the gradient estimator with perturbation size $c$ can be expressed as: